Balloon Valvotomy for Mitral Valve Stenosis

 A balloon valvotomy doesn't cure the condition or make the valve normal.
 It helps the valve function normally to let blood flow through the heart.
 The improved blood flow relieves symptoms.
 Blood pressure inside the left atrium decreases, which also helps relieve symptoms of lung congestion.

 Doctors and hospitals that have a lot of experience doing balloon valvotomies tend to have higher success rates.1

 Balloon valvotomy is catheter-based, not surgical, and has a lower risk of complications and death than an open-heart surgery such as a commissurotomy or valve replacement.

 After 3 to 7 years, about 35 to 50 out of 100 people need another procedure or surgery.1

 During the procedure

 Risks during the procedure aren't common.
 Complications such as blood clots or tears in the heart happen in about 1 person out of 100.
 Death from the procedure might happen in 1 or 2 people out of 100.
 Doctors and hospitals that have a lot of experience doing balloon valvotomies tend to have lower complication rates.1

 If your valve has narrowed again, treatment will depend on the condition of the valve.
 You might have another balloon valvotomy, or you might have valve replacement surgery.

 Deciding whether you need treatment for mitral valve stenosis—and if so, when—is a major decision.
 To make this decision, you and your doctor will consider the severity of your mitral valve stenosis, the possibility that it will get worse, and the risks of surgery.

-For more information about valve repair and valve replacement options, see Mitral Valve Stenosis: Repair or Replace the Valve?
+To learn more about valve repair and valve replacement options, see:

 eMedicineHealth Medical Reference from Healthwise